-When a disk is disconnected, it is orange and the RAID status section displays the percentage rebuilt at the position of the RAID number.
-When a disk is disconnected but new media is still being recorded on the disk array, this number will decrease until the disk is replaced and the rebuild process starts.
+When a disk is disconnected, the message "Rebuild xx.xx%" will appear next to the disk array to which the disconnected disk belongs.
+This value shows the advance of the rebuild process.
+When a disk is disconnected but new pictures are still being recorded on the disk array, this number will decrease until the disk is replaced and the rebuild process starts.
 The rebuild is complete when this number reaches 100%.